honcyeung/Hate-Speech-Detection-Application/README.md

 - tweet

 The algorithm and application is written in python.
 The application uses the open-source library stremalit.
 The css file is the code to define some of the appearance of the application.

+The files are:
+- code.py / code.ipynb: they are the same.
+The main code of the algorithm.
+The former is for testing the app with visualizations and results hidden.
+The latter is for visualization and explanations.
+- data_preparation.py / data_preparation.ipynb: they are the same.
+They organize and clean dataset2 - 5.
+The former is for running the app and the latter is for better visualization.
+- app.py: the code that runs the app
+- style.css: html code to stylize the web app